 Project and internship courses could take longer than one semester/term to complete.
-In this case, the college/school associate dean will request that the Registrar enter an In Progress (IP) grade.
+In this case, the college/school associate dean for undergraduate studies will request that the Registrar enter an In Progress (IP) grade.
 The request for an In Progress grade must be submitted within the final examination period.